- Rebecca Tomasis

 For instance, if your work revolves around innovation, a futuristic design or a creative depiction of ideas coming to life can convey this beautifully.
 Keep the digital design clean and avoid clutter to make it easier for people to focus on the intriguing details.

-04. Incorporate brand elements for instant recognition
+04. Add brand elements for recognition

 If you represent a company or personal brand, incorporating its logo, colors or tagline can strengthen your professional identity.
 Consistency in branding reinforces familiarity and showcases professionalism.